 - chronic pancreatitis – inflammation of the pancreas, a small organ that produces hormones and digestive juices

-- ulcerative colitis – a condition that affects the colon (large intestine)
+- ulcerative colitis – a condition that causes inflammation of the colon (large intestine)

 - bowel cancer – cancer in the bowel can cause diarrhoea and blood in your stools.